 Minimal pairs are words that differ by 1 sound, these word pairs and picture cards are all different in that they use s or sh.
 For example, sip and ship are the same except for the initial consonant sounds of s and sh.

-On this page there are free printable picture cards, a minimal pairword list, and some useful senetences.
+On this page, there are free printable picture cards, a minimal pair word list, and some useful sentences.

 Pronunciation of the S and SH sounds

 To make the S sound, the sides of your tongue should be touching your top teeth.
 The tip of your tongue should be forward, nearly touching the roof of your mouth.
 You shouldn’t use your voice or throat, let air pass over the tip of your tongue.

 To make the SH sound use the S sound method above but bring your tongue back a little.
 Your tongue should also be flatter than when making the S sound.